dfquaresma/sapucururu/README.md

-# NAME - IA Project 2019.1
+# Gama Sennin - IA Project 2019.1

 ## What is
-TODO
+A serverless function to identify species of toads threatened with extinction using computer vision.

 ## How to use
 TODO

 ## Objective
-TODO
+To help people to identify those species and protect them.

 ## Technologies
 * TODO